Information about the VIVO application and its functionality

 In general, VIVO is not designed to archive information.
 The system is designed as a window into current research activity within or across institutions.

-Many software applications can benefit from using the information that will be maintained by the national VIVO network.
-Applications and external web sites can use data from the network to provide enhanced searches, collaboration capabilities, grouping, and locating and mapping scientists and their work.
+Many software applications can benefit from using the information that will be maintained in the distributed international network of locally-managed VIVO installations and other software platforms producing VIVO-compatible data.
+Using Linked Data, applications and external web sites can use data from the network to provide enhanced searches, collaboration capabilities, grouping, and locating and mapping scientists and their work.
 If you have an application or idea that would leverage the information VIVO provides, please let us know via our contact form.

 VIVO profiles will only contain public data pertaining to research and scholarship activities.
 No sensitive information will be collected.
 Therefore, items pertaining to salaries, employment history, job evaluations, etc. will never be held or displayed in VIVO.

-You may download VIVO from the SourceForge open community site.
-Also available on the SourceForge site are mailing lists, a project wiki, and IRC channel to learn more and communicate with project members and others working with VIVO.
+You may download VIVO from the download page or see the full range of VIVO-related source code on GitHub.
+Mailing lists, a project wiki, and an IRC channel will help you to learn more and communicate with project members and others working with VIVO.
 Contact us if you want to be notified of updates on the VIVO project or to obtain specific information.